Start here if you are new – Introductory information to help you understand CSU travel regulations and responsibilities relating to Travel Services

 - Traveler will take all steps to minimize risk to themselves and the University.
 This includes utilizing safe transportation and lodging options and acquiring appropriate insurance coverage.

 - The person due the reimbursement for travel costs incurred is responsible for:

-- Submitting travel claims within 30 days from the return of the trip.
+- Submitting travel expense reports within 60 days from the return of the trip.

 - Providing the business purpose and inclusive dates of each trip.

 - Providing the start and end times of the trip and any personal travel that is included.